MicrosoftDocs/azure-databases-docs/articles/postgresql/single-server/concepts-certificate-rotation.md

 ### 13. How can I check the certificate that is sent by the server?

 There are many tools that you can use.
 For example, DigiCert has a handy [tool](https://www.digicert.com/help/) that shows you the certificate chain of any server name.
-(This tool works with publicly accessible server; it cannot connect to server that is contained in a virtual network (VNET)).
+(This tool works with publicly accessible server; it can't connect to server that is contained in a virtual network (virtual network)).
 Another tool you can use is OpenSSL in the command line, you can use this syntax to check certificates:

 ```bash